theodoretsai/java-FFmpeg-wrapper/README.md

 # java-FFmpeg-wrapper
-An FFmpeg Wrapper with focus on Complex Filter
+An FFmpeg Wrapper with focus on Complex Filter;